PIZZA MEMORIES

 The place it took me back to was a restaurant/bar in Northeast Philly called Vitale’s.
 Think dark wood paneling and servers who’d been there forever.
 I don’t remember the first time I had a Vitale’s pie because it was a staple of my youth.
 We’d often go when we visited my dad’s parents, who lived just a few blocks away.

-Thin crust, cheese on the bottom.
+Thin crust, cheese under the sauce.
 The sauce wasn’t too sweet and the bite on the cheese was completely satisfying.
 (NOTE: Always add dried oregano on top.)
 The pizza has become a legend because the pizzaiolo died with the recipe.
 I know.
 Tragic.

 But the pizza memory I associate most with Vitale’s was the time my older sister and younger brother went on our own.
 El and I were legal drinking age, but Matt wasn’t.
 After trying and failing to get a beer (Remember, the staff had been there forever and knew how old my brother wasn’t) he was served a Coke.